 Nouns turn into verbs all the time.
 You see it on the internet when words like “adult” become “adulting” and soon it’s used in regular conversation.
-The words adapt to their new meanings and sometimes the new parts of speech get added to the dictionary.
+The words adapt to their new meanings, and sometimes the new parts of speech get added to the dictionary.
 Here are five nouns that adopted their new verb status before the days of viral social media posts.

 The moon isn’t just nature’s spotlight.
-Moon has multiple meanings and functions in language, both as a verb and noun.
+"Moon" has multiple meanings and functions in language, both as a verb and noun.

-To moon means to dream and be idle.
+"To moon" means to dream and be idle.
 It can also imply odd behavior along with daydreaming, like if you’re mooning over someone you find attractive.
 You focus on them, but that also means you probably aren’t thinking about practical tasks and responsibilities.

-On the other hand, mooning can have a much less flattering meaning.
+On the other hand, "mooning" can have a much less flattering meaning.
 If you moon someone physically, you may have pulled your pants down and shown your bare behind to someone.

-You probably thought of the creepy crawly sort of spider you find around the house.
+You probably think of the creepy crawly sort of spider you find around the house.
 But spiders are more than just unwelcome guests.
 In fact, it’s the spider’s traits that led to the word becoming a verb.

 If you’re spidering, you’re scurrying around quickly and quietly, the same way a spider does when you’re chasing it with a shoe.
-To spider can also mean to trap something, just like a fly getting caught in a web.
+"To spider" can also mean to trap something, just like ensnaring a fly in a web.

-As for what buttonhole means, no matter where it started, it’s something every one of us has experienced.
-To buttonhole someone is to pin them down in a conversation they don’t want to have.
-Think long and boring talks you can’t escape, and you’ve been buttonholed.
+As for what "buttonhole" means, no matter where it started, it’s something every one of us has experienced.
+"To buttonhole" someone is to pin them down in a conversation they don’t want to have.
+Think long one-on-one lectures you can’t escape, and you’ve been buttonholed.